Israeli strike in Damascus killed 2 Islamic Jihad members -group

-GAZA, Feb 24 (Reuters) - An Israeli air strike in Damascus overnight killed two members of the Palestinian Islamic Jihad, the militant group said on Monday.
+GAZA, Feb 24 (Reuters) - Palestinian militants fired rockets from Gaza into Israel on Monday after an Israeli air strike in Damascus killed two members of the Palestinian Islamic Jihad militant group.

-Israeli fighter jets launched air strikes on suspected Islamic Jihad positions in Syria just before midnight on Sunday after the militant group and Israeli forces clashed around Gaza earlier in the day.
+Israeli jets carried out strikes on suspected Islamic Jihad positions in Syria just before midnight on Sunday after the militants and Israeli forces clashed over the Gaza border.

 The strikes in the Adeliyah region outside Damascus targeted what the Israeli military called "a hub of Islamic Jihad's activity in Syria", including the research and development of weapons.

-Islamic Jihad later said in a statement two of its members were killed in the strike.
+Islamic Jihad later said in a statement that two of its members were killed in the air strike.
+Israeli Defence Minister Naftali Bennett said: "We have eliminated six terrorists in the past 24 hours, not just in Gaza."

 Syrian state-run al-Ikhbariya television aired footage of what it said were explosions in the Damascus night sky showing Syria's air defence system shooting down missiles.

-The Syrian military source said most missiles were destroyed before reaching their targets and the aftermath of the strike was being assessed.
+The Syrian military source said most missiles were destroyed before reaching their targets.

+The strike escalated a round of hostilities which began around dawn on Sunday when, Israel said, its troops killed an Islamic Jihad member who was trying to plant explosives near Israel's border fence with the Gaza Strip.

+Video footage shot by a Gaza photographer and widely posted on social media showed what appeared to be the lifeless body of an Islamic Jihad militant dangling from an Israeli military bulldozer as it removed the corpse.

 ((ari.rabinovitch@thomsonreuters.com; +972-2-632-2202; Reuters Messaging: ari.rabinovitch@thomsonreuters.com@reuters.net))